 I wrote a note to my mother once: “I am sorry for not being the daughter you want me to be.”

-I wonder why I did that?
+I wonder why I did that.

 Was it because I felt guilty about cutting behind closed doors?
 Or was it because I felt so worthless?
-Or because I didn’t want her to hate me after all the messed up things I had put her through by allowing myself to be on-off with my ex-partner?
+Or because I didn’t want her to hate me after all the messed up things I had put her through by allowing myself to be on-off with my ex-boyfriend?
 Mother, I woke you up in the night too many times when you had to go to work in the morning, didn’t I?

 But in my room, my ivory tower, I had my realm.

-My own private world of beautiful blood, online ‘’friends’’, dimmed lights, and alcohol.
+My own private world of beautiful blood, online ‘’friends’’, dimmed lights, snacks and alcohol.
 I could’ve lived there forever.
 As long as I wouldn’t be kicked out, and I’d keep pleasing my warden, I could live there forever.
 In my own little realm.

 I hate hard rock, it makes me anxious!
 I hate cars, the smell of metal makes me sick!
 I hate this house, it’s a house of shadows and delusion!
 I. Hate.
 You.